Other Magic

 baphomet

-The last and bloodiest stage in the history of the Cathars was the series of battles (1209–1228), often called the Albigensian Wars or the crusades against the Albigenses.
-Particularly fierce were the battles at Béziers, Carcassonne, Lavaur and Muret; the forces were led by the Count of Toulouse (on the side of the sectarians) and Simon de Montfort (on the side of the crusaders).
-Even before this, in 1208, Pope Innocent III called for a crusade after the sectarians murdered a papal legate.
-Under the peace treaty of 1229 at Meaux (the Treaty of Paris), much of the Albigensian territory passed to the King of France.
-Dispersed remnants of the sect, however, survived until the end of the 14th century.
+The last — and bloodiest — stage in Cathar history was a series of battles (1209–1228), often called the Albigensian wars or the crusades against the Albigensians.
+The fiercest fighting erupted at Béziers, Carcassonne, Lavaur, and Muret.
+The armies were led by the Count of Toulouse (for the sectarians) and Simon de Montfort (for the crusaders).
+Earlier, in 1208, Pope Innocent III called for a crusade after the sectarians killed the papal legate.
+Under the peace of 1229 at Meaux (the Treaty of Paris), most Albigensian lands passed to the King of France.
+The scattered remnants of the sect, however, survived until the end of the 14th century.

-For more than thirty years popes and French kings waged a bitter struggle against Cathar “heresy.”
-Yet curiously the most powerful and militant order of crusading knights — the Order of the Temple (the Templars) — remained aloof from the campaigns in Languedoc throughout these years.
-In response to the pope’s call to take part in the war against the Cathars, the Templar leaders explicitly stated that they did not regard the French invasion of the County of Toulouse as a “true” crusade and did not intend to participate.
+For more than 30 years, popes and French kings waged a fierce struggle against the Cathar “heresy.”
+Yet, strikingly, the most powerful and militant organization of crusader knights — the Order of the Temple (the Templars) — remained on the sidelines throughout the Languedoc campaigns.
+In response to the pope’s call to join the war against the Cathars, Templar leaders stated outright that they did not consider the invasion of French troops into the County of Toulouse a “real” crusade and did not intend to take part.

-The Albigensian campaigns and the persecution of the Cathars increased Cathar influence among the Templars.
-As early as 1139 Pope Innocent II, a patron of the crusaders, granted the Order of the Temple numerous liberties and privileges, among them the right to accept into the brotherhood knights excommunicated for sacrilege, heresy, blasphemy and murder.
-This right allowed the Templars to shelter those excommunicated knights who were persecuted, bringing them into their ranks.
-Particularly many Cathars joined the Order after 1244, when the Albigensians suffered final defeat and spies of the Holy Inquisition and the French crown roamed all over southern France searching for heretics.
+The Albigensian campaigns and the persecution of the Cathars strengthened Cathar influence among the Templars.
+As early as 1139, Pope Innocent II, who patronized the crusaders, granted the Order of the Temple numerous freedoms and privileges, including the right to accept into the brotherhood knights excommunicated for sacrilege, heresy, blasphemy, and murder.
+This privilege allowed the Templars to save excommunicated knight-heretics from persecution by taking them into their ranks.
+After 1244, especially, many Cathars entered the Order, when the Albigensians suffered their final defeat and agents of the Holy Inquisition and the French Crown combed southern France in search of heretics.

-Always and everywhere gnostics were anathematized, tortured and burned; yet the fascination of these views was too strong, and in the form of various schools and movements they have survived to the present day.
+Always and everywhere, the Gnostics were anathematized, tortured, and burned.
+Yet the enchantment of these views proved stronger than the pyre; in the form of countless schools and movements, they have survived into our own day.

 evil_good